apache/kvrocks-website/blog/2024-06-02-kqir-query-engine/index.md

 Firstly, RediSearch's schema (a.k.a. index, created with `FT.CREATE`) can be regarded as a table in an SQL database.
 Its query syntax also aligns semantically with SQL queries.
 Given this similarity, supporting SQL should not increase significant challenges; why not include SQL support as well?

 Secondly, SQL enjoys broader usage and is familiar to more individuals.
-It is simpler to grasp and learn at the syntax level.
-While developers may need time to understand RediSearch query syntax when using it, adapting to a new SQL database typically requires less effort.
-Furthermore, SQL offers robust support for various query features, enhanced expressive capabilities (like JOINs, subqueries, aggregation), and greater scalability.
+It is simpler to learn at the syntax level.
+While developers may need time to understand RediSearch query syntax, adapting to a new SQL database often requires less effort.
+Furthermore, SQL offers robust support for various query features, enhanced expressive capabilities (like JOINs, subqueries, aggregations), and greater scalability.

 Lastly, RediSearch query syntax exhibits certain idiosyncratic designs and historical influences.
 For instance, the operator precedence of AND and OR (represented by space and `|` operator in RediSearch queries) varies across different dialect versions (dialect 1 vs dialect 2).
 These design choices might lead users to place more trust in established query languages.